Chart Color Schemes

 Kings Park faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.5%, significantly lower than Greater Melbourne's average of 37.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, with 11.9% of residents holding one, followed by postgraduate qualifications at 2.5% and graduate diplomas at 1.1%.
-Vocational credentials are prominent, with 27.3% of residents aged 15+ having them - advanced diplomas account for 8.9%, while certificates make up 18.4%.
+Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.1%).
+Vocational credentials are prevalent, with 27.3% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (18.4%).
+Educational participation is high at 29.9%, with 10.0% in primary education, 8.5% in secondary education, and 4.9% pursuing tertiary education.

-Educational participation is high, with 29.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.9% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 8.5% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education